Agents and the Era of Overproduction

 ), I’m writing my first thoughts on it.

-I must, however, confess I never was in love with the art and craft of programming.
-I would listen to people who talked about the Law of Demeter and spent hours building just the right keyboard and had a VIM config that was as long as my arm and could navigate with blinding speed and efficiency and go “Wow, I am never, ever going to be as good as they are.”
+I must, however, confess I never was in love with the craft of programming.
+I would listen to people who talked about the Law of Demeter and spent hours custom-building just the right keyboard and had a VIM config that was as long as my arm and could navigate, keyboard-only, with blinding speed and efficiency and go “Wow, I am never, ever going to be as good as they are.”

-I lost interest in software development because I was forced to care about things my brain just couldn’t.
+I lost interest in software development I have always loved creating things with software.
+I just couldn’t be a software developer 40 hours a week for the rest of my life. because I was forced to care about things my brain just couldn’t.
 “Your method is too long!
 It must be less than 8 lines of code!” the linter would yell.
 And I would dutifully apologize and break it up into many small methods, for reasons that I still don’t understand and still find much more confusing and difficult to read and reason about than one larger method.
 Yes, I understand what you are asking.
-No, I cannot make my brain hold onto it while I’m coding.
+No, I cannot make my brain hold onto it while I’m coding, so you’re gonna have to yell at me after I wrote all of this code and make me re-write it.
+Great.

-I also hated the programming languages: PHP (mixing logic and presentation?
-Blech!), Java, JavaScript, C++, all felt obnoxious and didn’t jive with how my brain worked.
-I found Ruby/Rails in 2005 and actually started enjoyed programming again - but always knew I wouldn’t be the mythical “10x” developer.
-I was probably a 2x developer, because I cared about things not sucking and did help move things forward, but the job market tends to be bimodal so either you’re a enterprise programmer, toiling away in the salt mines or working at the latest startup making millions at acquisition.
+I also hated the programming languages; PHP?
+Mixing logic and presentation?
+Blech!
+Java, JavaScript, C++?
+So many curly braces and formality and boilerplate code. and didn’t jive with how my brain worked.
+I found Ruby/Rails in 2005 and enjoyed programming again but always knew I wouldn’t be the I was probably a 2x developer, because I cared about things not sucking and did help move things forward, but the job market tends to be bimodal so either you’re a enterprise programmer, toiling away in the salt mines or working at the latest startup making millions at acquisition. .

-I am techincal, so I know what a good database is and what isn’tBut it’s web scale! , how to talk about architecture, I can tell the difference between acceptable code and hot garbage, rife with security holes and ineffiency.
-But I’m not the worlds best programmer and never will be.
-I maximally enjoy the results of programming and only minimally enjoy the act of programming itself.
+I am technical, so I know what a good database is and what isn’tBut it’s web scale! , how to talk about architecture, I can tell the difference between acceptable code and hot garbage, rife with security holes and inefficiency.
+But I’m not the world’s best programmer and never will be.
+I maximally enjoy the results of programming and minimally enjoy the act of programming itself.

 I love the art of creation.
 Of starting from nothing and building a thing that people liked and wanted to pay for.
 For this, I absolutely love Agentic programming.
 Gone are the days in which I am sitting at my computer, stuck trying to figure out the best way to get started.
 I never have to worry about getting too far into something and realizing I need to refactor but am too demoralized to do so.
 Agents can refactor in an instant.
 Law of Demeter?
 That a problem for the agent to figure out.
 It’s internalized all this stuff so I don’t have to.